Rallista/maplibre-compose-playground/README.md

 ### Setting an API Key for the Light and Dark Mode Demo

-Copy or move `api_keys.xml` from the root directory to `app/src/main/res/values/api_keys.xml` and add your own API key.
+Copy or move `api_keys_template.xml` from the root directory to `app/src/main/res/values/api_keys.xml` and add your own API key.
 The demo uses https://stadiamaps.com as the map style provider, but can easily be adjusted to review with another provider.

 ### Example Scenes